United Kingdom of Great Britain and Northern Ireland

 UK (G8) Review in March 2014: Government delivered the Defra network open data strategy which includes widening access to agricultural and other research data.1 October 2014: Launch of initial pilot phase of 2 years of the newly established Charity Open Access Fund (COAF); Partners: Wellcome Trust, Arthritis Research UK, Breast Cancer Campaign, the British Heart Foundation, Cancer Research UK, Leukemia & Lymphoma Research).

 June 2013: UK government developed an Open Data Charter consisting of principles and minimum technical standards for countries releasing Open Data.

 Research Council UK (RCUK), a consortium of seven research councils in UK that fund research in 170 educational institutions, have established an OA policy effectively requiring all funded researchers to make adopt OA in conjunction with three major academic publishers: Macmillan, Blackwell and Elsevier.

 Other funding bodies such as Wellcome Trust, Cancer Research UK and British Heart Foundation have endorsed OA policies.
 A full list of these is available on JULIET.

-JULIET offers a directory of research funders archiving mandates and guidelines; 19 funders are named for UK, varying in size and impact.
-The following list gives the 7 main research organisations UK who are publicly funded and required to comply with Research Council UK’s open access although this may be interpreted as appropriate to the individual institution.
+JULIET offers a directory of research funders archiving mandates and guidelines; As of May 2015, 17 funders are named for UK, varying in size and impact.
+The following list gives the 7 main research organisations in UK who are publicly funded and required to comply with Research Council UK’s open access although this may be interpreted as appropriate to the individual institution.